 We believe better understanding is needed regarding the occurrence of peaking, dipping, and otherwise non-monotonic or phase-transition-like behavior: when and why does this happen?
 Certainly, a sufficiently valid reason to investigate these phenomena is to quench one's scientific curiosity.
 We should also be careful, however, not to mindlessly dismiss such behavior as mere oddity.
 Granted, these uncommon and unexpected learning curves have often been demonstrated in artificial or unrealistically simple settings, but this is done to make at all insightful that there is a problem.

-The simple fact is that, at this point, we do not know what role these phenomena play in real-world problems.
-Now that many benchmark datasets are readily available, this issue can be studied more rigorously.
-Properly summarizing (see Section \ref{sect:aulc}) and openly sharing learning curve data can further support this research.
-Automated techniques may then be developed to find curious learning curve phenomena and possibly predict them.

-Given the success of meta-learning for curve extrapolation and model selection this seems a promising possibility.
+The simple fact is that, at this point, we do not know what role these phenomena play in real-world problems. \cite{lcdb2022} shared a database of learning curves for 20 learners on 246 datasets.
+These questions concerning curious curves can now be investigated in more detail, possibly even in automated fashion.
+Given the success of meta-learning using learning curves this seems a promising possibility.
 Such meta-learning studies on large amounts of datasets could, in addition, shed more light on what determines the parameters of learning curve models, a topic that has been investigated relatively little up to now.
 Predicting these parameters robustly from very few points along the learning curve will prove valuable for virtually all applications.